6i-software/vba-logger/documentation/1 - Getting started.md

 Before getting started with **VBA Logger**, ensure the following prerequisites are met:

-1. **Excel Version** : You should have Microsoft Excel installed on your system, preferably Excel 2010 or newer, as older versions may not fully support this module.
+1. **Excel version** : You should have Microsoft Excel installed on your system, preferably Excel 2010 or newer, as older versions may not fully support this module.

-2. **VBA enabled workbook**: Your Excel workbook should support VBA macros, such as `.xlsm` (macro-enabled workbook) or `.xlsb` (binary workbook with macros).
+2. **VBA enabled in your workbook**: Your workbook should support VBA macros, such as `.xlsm` (macro-enabled workbook) or `.xlsb` (binary workbook with macros).
 And make sure VBA macros are enabled in your Excel settings to execute the tests.

    > - Go to Trust Center Settings *File* > *Options* > *Trust Center* > *Trust Center Settings*.
    > - Under Macro Settings, select Disable all macros with notification (recommended) or Enable all macros (for full access).